 If you answered our endocrinologist and diabetes nurse educator, I agree.

 But another group has more time – and vested interest – in us using products and medications the right way: the people working for the medical device and pharmaceutical firms.

-Lesson Learned: In addition to the team at your endocrinologists office, get to know the medical device and pharmaceutical reps that support your area.
+Lesson Learned: Besides the team at your endocrinologist’s office, get to know the medical device and pharmaceutical reps that support your area.
 (Your endo team can introduce you.)

-(*) Understand their motive is to sell their product, but I’ve found most clinical specialists and sales reps to be good listeners and share how their company’s product could work for you.
+(*) Please understand their motive is to sell a product, but I’ve found most clinical specialists and sales reps to be good listeners and share how their company’s product could work for you.

-(**) This made a huge difference as basal IQ saved me numerous times over the upcoming stressful weekend where travel was constant and food not readily available.
+(**) This made a huge difference as basal IQ saved me numerous times over the upcoming stressful weekend when travel was constant, and food was not readily available.

 Worst 5 Moves

 One super low hypoglycemic episode without help nearby is one too many.
 And that’s why living by myself after moving to Atlanta was my worst move living with diabetes.
 I knew no one when I moved there, so I didn’t have a connection to roommates.
 I bought a house and mainly lived alone for a decade until getting married.

 During that time, I had a handful of mornings where I didn’t wake up due to extremely low blood sugars.
 Each time I was fortunate to have friends or family check in and treat me to regain consciousness.
 I could have easily died due to extreme hypoglycemia (*).

 Lesson learned: If possible, live with others that know how to check and treat blood sugar levels.